whyevenquestion1t/tiny-llm/README.md

 # tiny-llm

+Still WIP.
+Very early stage.

 LLM serving using MLX.
-The codebase only uses MLX array/matrix APIs.
+The codebase is solely (almost!) based on MLX array/matrix APIs without any high-level neural network APIs.

 We test the implementation against PyTorch's CPU implementation to ensure correctness.
 The main codebase uses MLX instead of PyTorch because nowadays it's easier to get an Apple Silicon MacBook than an NVIDIA GPU.
 In theory you can implement everything using PyTorch tensor APIs, but we didn't have the test infra to support that.

+(TODO: maybe we should test against MLX?
+PyTorch APIs sometimes don't align with MLX; but I also want to ensure the computation precision is enough to load any model directly from PyTorch tensors without converting to MLX format.)

 The goal is to learn the techniques behind efficiently serving an LLM model (i.e., Qwen2 models).
-We start with serving the model with only Python APIs in week 1, optimize it in week 2 by implementing C++/Metal custom kernels, and further optimize it to serve with high throughput in week 3.
+We start with serving the model with only Python APIs in week 1, optimize it in week 2 by implementing C++/Metal custom kernels, and further optimize it to serve with high throughput by batching in week 3.

 TBD: implement a leaderboard service?